sdziallas/comp55/docs/labs/7-Interface.md

   - The emotional states go from one to the next in a cyclical order.

-For our program we are going to cycle through the three states common to programming.
-Calm before programming, then a happiness as we are writing code and excited with what we want, followed by Anger based off of the frustration of having to spend more time than we anticipated looking for bugs.
-Once we fix all of those bugs, then we will return back to being calm, which lets us write more code.

 All entities will share the same state.